The-Yak-Collective/backups/Roam/ArtOfGig/markdown/Greenlighting Process.md

+- This process has now been deprecated as of November 2020.
+See the [[Project Pitches]] for the current process.
 - **Please do not edit this page directly.
 Send your feedback to an admin on the Discord.**
 - **CFP stage** — yak collective members submit proposals on a rolling monthly deadline by making proposal pages that are open to comments/feedback.
 It is up to the proposers to seek out the right kind of feedback to improve their projects.
 Going forward, this will **be the first Friday of every month**.
 Next few dates are: **May 8, July 3, Aug 7, Sep 4, Oct 2.**
 - **Ranking/Opt-in Stage**: In an open process (google form based), all yak collective members will be able to express interest in contributing. **This is not a vote**.
 It is an expression of interest in and commitment to contributing, subject to the proposer’s criteria.
 All members can only opt-in to TWO projects, with a preference ranking of 1, 2.